God’s Plan for Israel

 Under what circumstances will the harvest happen?
 The Salvation of Israel!
 Earlier in this same chapter Paul says, “Now if their [the Jewish people’s] fall is riches for the world, and their failure riches for the Gentiles, how much more their fullness!”

-Israel’s Fullness in God’s Plans
+What does the Bible say about Israel: Fullness in God’s Plans

 Israel will come to fullness of revelation of Yeshua as their Messiah and will be fully re-grafted into their own olive tree (See 11:23).
 That, in turn, will be a spark to ignite a great awakening worldwide.

 Should this surprise us?
 Not really.
 Hundreds of millions of non-Jews that have were saved in the past were saved directly or indirectly because of Israel’s witness.
 Yeshua himself said, “Salvation is from the Jews.”
 (John 4:22)

 The greatest spiritual awakening in the history of the world began on the Day of Pentecost.
 And who were the first torch bearers of that revival fire?
 Jewish believers.
 So, it shouldn’t surprise us that when the next awakening happens Messianic Jews will play a significant role.